 In addition to monitoring Disks and NT Services, BizTalk360 offers administrators the functionality to monitor the event logs and configure rules based on their requirements.
 Event logs are files that record the specific events that happen within the environment.
-The event logs are normally used to inform about important event in the running applications and subsystems such as errors, warnings or information.
+The event logs are normally used to inform about an important event in the running applications and subsystems such as errors, warnings or information.
 The event log information can be used by administrators for troubleshooting problems.

 In BizTalk360, the administrator can configure alerts for a particular event log/source(s) by defining a filter condition on the available event logs and request to be notified when there are more than a specific number of alerts/warnings from the server.
 For instance, you can customize the alert in such a way that you must be notified when there has been a sequence of start/stops of the host instances in the past 30 minutes.
 Without being alerted, you may not know the frequent start/stops of the host instances and this could impact the performance of the environment or be the sign of other problems in the environment.

 The administrators can set up monitoring for the event log by defining their filter conditions on the event logs available in the server, filter conditions can be defined on the following event log fields - Event log name, Event Sources, Event Id or Event Log Description.
 Selecting the event log to monitor and a list of event sources is mandatory to be selected by the administrator.
-In addition, the administrators can also monitor the event logs by entering the event id of a particular event or by providing a error string to look for in the event log descriptions field.
+In addition, the administrators can also monitor the event logs by entering the event id of a particular event or by providing an error string to look for in the event log descriptions field.
 Once the event log information is selected, the threshold violation settings can be entered.
-Here is were you define the amount of found event logs that match the created criteria for each type (Error, Warning and Information) and the timespan to be analysed during each run of the monitoring service.
+Here is where you define the amount of found event logs that match the created criteria for each type (Error, Warning and Information) and the timespan to be analyzed during each run of the monitoring service.
 If you want to ignore a certain type of event log from monitoring you can specify a really large number for the threshold, this is a common approach used when excluding information alerts from monitoring.

 Setting up monitoring for Event Logs

-- Log in to the BizTalk360 application
+- Login to the BizTalk360 application

 - Click 'Monitoring' in the navigation panel